 We used the 9mm stitch width on our Janome machine.
 This extra width makes the stitches bolder and more distinct.

-We chose two gorgeous stitch options as featured lines in contrasting thread colors, then added a blanket stitch along the sides of the bottom accent bands.
+We chose two gorgeous stitch options in contrasting thread colors as featured lines, then added a blanket stitch along the sides of the both bottom accent bands.
 Beautiful color, texture, and detail is as easy as sewing a straight line.

 Each towel finishes at approximately 20″ wide x 30″ high.